Minimising the spread of COVID-19

 - at regular intervals throughout the day

-Best practice for hand washing can be found online as part of National Infection Prevention and Control advice.
+Best practice for hand washing can be found online as part of the National Infection Prevention and Control Manual.

 The following are good practice points pertaining to hand washing: